-The use of psychedelics for therapeutic purposes has been used for years now.
+The use of psychedelics for therapeutic purposes has been used for years now to treat various mental health disorders.
 There is evidence that psychedelic-assisted therapy may improve mental health in patients suffering from many conditions, such as major depression, anxiety, and PTSD.

 The compounds doctors most frequently used are psilocybin mushrooms, LSD, and mescaline, for these types of studies.
 Although studies revolving around psychedelics for therapeutic use are relatively new, the emerging research suggests that these psychedelic drugs may actually be beneficial for some people with specific symptoms, especially when other methods of treating the illness have failed.